flyingcircusio/fc-nixos/doc/src/upgrade.md

 Upgrading may take some time, depending on the number of activated roles and disk speed.
 For production machines, upgrades are usually done in a maintenance window to reduce impact on regular operations.
-VM may have degraded performance for some minutes when packages are being downloaded and built.
+A VM may have degraded performance for some minutes when packages are being downloaded and built.